Der Schuh des Manitu: Plot

 Just as Uschi, whom Ranger finds as a singer in a bar, gets ready to give Ranger her piece of the map, Santa Maria finds and captures them.
 When the two of them don't show up at the meeting point, Abahachi and Dimitri, whom Abahachi found as the proprietor of a dingy bar, decide to go rescue them.
 During the rescue attempt Abahachi gets captured as well, bringing Santa Maria in possession of all the map pieces.
-He takes off with his gang to head for the treasure, taking Uschi with him since she tattooed the map on her back (and because he has taken an interest in her), leaving the others tied up in the ranch house which he sets on fire.
-However, before they burn to death, Dimitri comes to their rescue.
+He takes off with his gang to head for the treasure, taking Uschi with him since she tattooed the map on her back, and because he has taken an interest in her, leaving the others tied up in the ranch house which he sets on fire.
+Before they burn to death, Dimitri comes to their rescue.

 Santa Maria finds the mountain in which the treasure is hidden and goes inside, leaving his gang to guard the entrance.
 Abahachi, Winnetouch and Ranger manage to save Uschi and convince Hombre to join them.
 While Dimitri distracts the rest of the gang, the others go after Santa Maria.
 They get the treasure, a diamond necklace, from Santa Maria, who triggers and drowns in a mud trap.

-In the ensuing shenanigans, they lose the necklace, and upon their exit of the mountain they find themselves surrounded by the Shoshone and Santa Maria's gang.
+In the ensuing shenanigans, they lose the necklace.
+Upon their exit of the mountain they find themselves surrounded by the Shoshone and Santa Maria's gang.
 In the subsequent fight, Santa Maria's gang is defeated.
 Hombre clears Abahachi's name and returns the embezzled gold to Stinking Lizard, ending the hostilities.

 In the end, each character realizes their dream and Uschi, while pregnant with her and Ranger's child, urges him to set off with Abahachi, and both heroes ride into the sunset for new adventures.